rwaldron/tc39-notes/es8/2017-03/mar-23.md

 SYG: We are confusing two optimizations.
 Int64 and BigInts are going to be the same because we need to allocate stuff.
 For V8 that's about the same amount of work.
 For SpiderMonkey, I think it will be more work, but only a little bit more.

 BT: That's the general message I heard as well.
-SLightly harder, but it's not worse enough that our first implementation will be pretty much on par with what Int64 would have been.
+Slightly harder, but it's not worse enough that our first implementation will be pretty much on par with what Int64 would have been.

 BE: E.g., 1.x for some fraction.
-Where the variaous csat oeprations are used in asm.js etc, you could imagine have it compile to unboxed, etc. implementation.
+Where the various cast operations are used in asm.js etc, you could imagine have it compile to unboxed, etc. implementation.
 Is any implementor looking at that?

-SYG: SInce our asm.js is kind of ahead of time.
-Any engines that optimizes for asm.js has to kind of have that stuff anyway.
+SYG: Since our asm.js is kind of ahead-of-time.
+Any engine that optimizes for asm.js has to kind of have that stuff anyway.
 The cast operator and the with operator...you realize it may not always be a constant, but it's not going to be a ?? big deal.

-DH: If you as me to write down the type optimizations that I need for primitize types.
-I don't know if I could do that.
+DH: If you ask me to write down the type optimizations that I need for primitize types, I don't know if I could do that.
 But how hard is it to characterize that?

 WH: There are really two obvious choices.
 There are only two I can think of that do reductions of an Integer x modulo 2⁶⁴: `asUintN(64, x)` and `x & 0xFFFFFFFFFFFFFFFFn`.